Salt in Canada

 In the Atlantic Provinces large, thick deposits are located beneath New Brunswick, Nova Scotia, part of Newfoundland and the Gulf of Saint Lawrence.
 These deposits occurred in various geologic eras and all of them are the remains of ancient inland seas.

-Today, Sifto Canada has operations throughout the nation.
-The Goderich salt mine annually produces 7,250,000 tons of salt.
+Today, Compass Minerals has operations throughout North America.
+In Canada, the Goderich salt mine annually produces 7,250,000 tons of salt.
 Evaporation plants in Goderich, Ontario; Unity, Saskatchewan; and Amherst, Nova Scotia; produce a total of more than 470,000 tons per year.